 The Bodhisatta was once a tree fairy.
 A lion and a tiger lived together in a cave and they let a jackal eat their leftover meat.
 The jackal had never eaten lion or tiger meat and wanted very much to do so.
 He knew if he got the two friends arguing they would kill each other and he would get his special meal.

 In the Lifetime of the Buddha

 The lion and tiger were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.
 They spent a rainy season living in the wilderness and a beggar (the jackal was an earlier birth of him) lived nearby, assisting them in exchange for leftover food.
 The two elders were close friends, and when the beggar saw how harmoniously they lived, he wanted to make them quarrel.
 He told Sariputta that Moggallana spoke poorly of him, saying he’s lower in both lineage and spiritual attainments.
 Sariputta knew the beggar was lying and thought nothing of it.
 Then the beggar told Moggallana the same story, and he also rejected it.
 The two elders sent the beggar away.

-When they returned to the Buddha’s monastery, Sariputta that Moggallana told him about their experience with the beggar and the Buddha told them this story so they knew he had done the same thing to them in the past.
+When they returned to the Buddha’s monastery, Sariputta and Moggallana told him about their experience with the beggar, and the Buddha told them this story so they knew he had done the same thing to them in the past.